Chesterfield News

 Man speaking to woman at business expo

 I’d advise young people to get a part-time job.
-It’s important to get those people skills so they’re informed on how you deal with difficult customers.
+It’s important to get those people skills so they’re informed on how to deal with difficult customers.

 Simply applying for a job can give you experience on the types of questions employers ask you.
 You’ll then be set up to handle interviews calmly and use those listening skills.